Understanding Post-Training Structural Changes in Large Language Models: Proof

 $Q_\text{combined}$ is an orthogonal matrix.
 This directly shows that the conversion from $\mathcal{M}_\text{post}\rightarrow \mathcal{M}'_\text{post}$ can be transformed using an approximately consistent orthogonal matrix $Q_\text{combined}$.

 This significant corollary reveal that both in-distribution fine-tuning (e.g., instruction tuning) and out-of-distribution fine-tuning (e.g., Long-CoT distillation) induce equivalent transformations in parameter space—specifically, different post-training methods can be mutually converted through shared orthogonal transformations.
 This equivalence explains why LLMs can be fine-tuned on arbitrary data distributions to improve task-specific performance: \textbf{the model’s input and output subspaces undergo orthogonal transformations optimized for the target task distribution}.
-However, this also exposes a fundamental mechanism behind \textit{catastrophic forgetting}: \textbf{when shared orthogonal transformations are disrupted and overwritten by new task-specific ones, the original transformations are lost, leading to performance degradation on prior tasks.}

 We believe this insight offers significant promise for future research, particularly in developing methods to mitigate forgetting while preserving adaptability.